 Here's how to shop in France like an artiste!

 Other French shops

-Interestingly, shopping etiquette in France is no different for tourists than it is for locals.
+Interestingly, shopping etiquette in France is no different for tourists than it is for locals, in all the best French cities.
 If you do as we do, you'll be fine.

 The first ground rule when entering a shop is to say ‘Bonjour’ (hello) Madame or Monsieur.
 It is considered respectful.